statewatch/deportation-union-2022/readme.md

 - number of people deported by frontex is much lower in supplied data than in a report obtained by statewatch (https://www.statewatch.org/news/2023/june/frontex-aided-the-deportation-of-almost-25-000-people-in-2022/)

-- data supplied by frontex on costs has figures with 4 digits after the decimal point for amounts in €. not sure how to interpret
+- data supplied by frontex on costs has figures with 4 digits after the decimal point for amounts in €

 - dates differ for some operations between data supplied for number of deported persons and operation types.